 RMNP is so popular for very good reasons.
-With over 100 years of tradition as a Park, families come back to visit again and again: to experience the beauty of nature, to seek solitude, to enjoy scenic views and crisp mountain air, to watch wildlife, and to recreate (especially to hike) in these majestic mountains.
+With over 100 years of tradition as a Park, families come back to visit again and again.
+They come to experience the beauty of nature, to seek solitude, to enjoy scenic views and crisp mountain air, to watch wildlife, and to recreate (especially to hike) in these majestic mountains.

-Rocky Mountain National Park is so accessible for Colorado Front Range residents (Colorado Springs, Denver, Boulder, Loveland to Fort Collins) that they love to head up into the mountains for the day, get out of the summer heat, and bring friends and family.
+Rocky Mountain National Park is very accessible for Colorado Front Range residents (Colorado Springs, Denver, Boulder, Loveland to Fort Collins).
+Colorado locals love to head up into the mountains for the day, get out of the summer heat, and bring friends and family.
 It’s only a one to two hour drive.

 Park managers do their best to address the effect this level of visitation is having on visitor and staff safety, resources, visitor experiences and operational capacity.
+Timed entry permits are in place to help.
 But the signs of strain are evident.

 What can you do?